bcmmacro/bridging/README.md

 # bridging
 We have two datacenters, one is private and another is cloud.
 Mainly for security/privary concerns, we are not allowed to have inbound connections to our private DC.
 Also we should not transfer sensitive data to cloud.
 So we come up with this solution: cloud serves the website frontend (nodejs like), a bridge forwards requests from frontend / replies from private DC.

+refer to [bridging-go](https://github.com/bcmmacro/bridging-go) for the golang implementation.

 ## Use cases
 1. You are going to serve a public website, but critical business services are running on-premise, and you are not allowed to have inbound connections to on-premise infrastructure.
-2. You are hosting a website and you want to use your own PC to save cloud bill.
+2. You are hosting a website, and you want to use your own PC to save cloud bill.

 ## How it works
 Bridge is the one running on cloud, Gateway running on private DC.